CODECO: 2020 campaign, splits and ceasefire

 The September 4th gunmen belonging to CODECO enter to the city of Bunia, in the eastern of the country and protested for treatment during a continuing peace process and to demand the release of jailed fighters.
-The militants wears white headbands to distinguish each other, surrounded the prison to push for the release of their fighters.
+The militants wore white headbands to distinguish each other, surrounding the prison to push for the release of their fighters.

-However, not all of the group's factions had come to accept the ceasefire.
+Not all of the group's factions accepted the ceasefire.
 In late October, the CODECO/ALC faction joined forces with another rebel group to attack the town of Bunia.
 The attack was repelled by the joint forces of the Congolese Army and MONUSCO.
-The latter reported killing 33 CODECO/ALC fighters and seizing two rebel strongholds, while also accusing it of committing abuses against civilians and their property.
+MONUSCO reported killing 33 CODECO/ALC fighters and seizing two rebel strongholds, while also accusing CODECO of committing abuses against civilians and their property.

-In November 4, militants attacked a military post in the Ezekere area, Ituri province, leaving five soldiers killed and five others seriously wounded.
-A senior military officer is among the fatalities.
+On November 4, militants attacked a military post in the Ezekere area, Ituri province, leaving five soldiers killed and five others seriously wounded.
+A senior military officer was among the fatalities.
 Further fighting was reported in nearby Bedu hours later.

 MONUSCO troops engaged against CODECO elements in Djugu Territory, May 2022.

 CODECO increased attacks in 2021–2022.
-By 2023, the group was still clashing with rival militias as well as the military, and continued to raid villages.
-In doing so, it exploited the unrest caused by the offensive of another rebel group in the region.
-CODECO militiamen also committed further war crimes, including the murder of civilians and hostages.
+By 2023, the group was still clashing with rival militias and the military, and continued to raid villages.
+In doing so, it exploited the unrest caused by the an M23 offensive in the region.
+CODECO militiamen committed further war crimes, including the murder of civilians and hostages.

 Factions and splinters

 Though CODECO was a decentralized organization from the beginning, factions became more common as time went on.
 Some of these factions split off from CODECO entirely, mostly in 2020, following the group's new campaign, the death of its leader and the subsequent ceasefire.

-The UNSC's Security Council Report found that despite the ceasefire and concerted efforts by ex-combatants to demobilize the group's fighters, several of these factions had continued fighting as of December 2020, noting that only "some" of the CODECO's fighters had actually signed peace agreements with the government.
+A UNSC's Security Council Report found that despite the ceasefire and concerted efforts by ex-combatants to demobilize the group's fighters, several of these factions had continued fighting as of December 2020, noting that only "some" of the CODECO's fighters had actually signed peace agreements with the government.

 The following is a non-exhaustive list of some of the more notable factions and splinter movements that exist within or originated from CODECO: